awsdocs/aws-kms-developer-guide/doc_source/monitoring-cloudwatch.md

 }
 ```

-### Expiration of imported key material<a name="kms-events-expiration"></a>
+### KMS Imported Key Material Expiration<a name="kms-events-expiration"></a>

-When you [import key material into a CMK](importing-keys.md), you can optionally specify a time at which the key material expires\.
-When the key material expires, AWS KMS deletes the key material and sends a corresponding event to CloudWatch Events\.
+When you [import key material into a KMS key](importing-keys.md), you can optionally specify a time at which the key material expires\.
+When the key material expires, AWS KMS deletes the key material and sends a corresponding `KMS Imported Key Material Expiration` event to CloudWatch Events\.
 AWS KMS generates this event on a best\-effort basis\.

 The following is an example of this event\.